 - i.
 Details of what the Head Teacher feels the pressures are and how these will be addressed if growth funding is successful. - ii.
 The current class structure/organisation plan (including staffing).
 Planned proposed class structure/organisation plan (including staffing).
-Schools will be expected to move to mixed staged teaching if not already utilising this method, no claims will be funded unless this structure has been addressed within the claim. - iii.
-Current year group numbers across the school.
+Schools will be

-- iv.
+- expected to move to mixed staged teaching if not already utilising this method, no claims will be funded unless this structure has been addressed within the claim. - iii.
+Current year group numbers across the school. - iv.
 Anticipated year group numbers across the school from September 2025. - v.
-For claims outside basic need growth, schools should include the school's or academy's latest closing revenue reserves.
-These should not exceed 8% for Primary schools and 5% for Secondary schools of their published budget share in S251 (for the 2025/26 financial year) or GAG allocation for 25/26 academic year and any claim must be signed off by either the LA maintained school Head Teacher or Trustees of academies. - vi.
-If a trust tracks individual revenue reserves for each school within the trust, those individual reserves will be taken into consideration. - vii.
-Where Academy Trusts pool the revenue reserves for their schools, an apportioned balance must be provided for the school making the claim. - viii.
-Governor Approved Spending Plan (GASP) OR for an academy the latest quarterly forecast outturn report. - ix.
+For claims outside basic need growth, schools should include the school's latest published closing reserves.
+These should not exceed 8% for Primary schools and 5% for Secondary schools.
+In the case of academies, full Trust balances will be considered and again should not exceed 8% for Primary schools and 5% for Secondary schools of their published budget share in S251 (for the 2025/26 financial year) or GAG allocation for 25/26 academic year and any claim must be signed off by either the LA maintained school Head Teacher or Trustees of academies.
+In Trusts that have both Primary and Secondary schools, please only include Primary schools in the total Trust balances. - vi.
+Where Academy Trusts pool the reserves for their schools, an apportioned balance must be provided for the school making the claim.
+Where this isn't provided individual school balances will be used. - vii.
+Governor Approved Spending Plan (GASP) OR for an academy the latest quarterly forecast outturn report. - viii.
 FR2 return (Financial Return) or equivalent for an academy.